AstrobioMike/GToTree/README.md

 ---

 # GToTree: a user-friendly workflow for phylogenomics
 [GToTree](https://github.com/AstrobioMike/GToTree/wiki) is a user-friendly workflow for phylogenomics intended to give more researchers the capability to create phylogenomic trees.
-The preprint is available [here](https://www.biorxiv.org/content/early/2019/01/06/512491).
-Documentation can be found [here](https://github.com/AstrobioMike/GToTree/wiki).
+The preprint is available [here](https://www.biorxiv.org/content/early/2019/01/06/512491), and documentation and examples can be found [at the wiki here](https://github.com/AstrobioMike/GToTree/wiki).

 ---